NickKuzmin/tasks-for-interview/SQL.md

 select * from INFORMATION_SCHEMA.COLUMNS
-where COLUMN_NAME like '%Assessment%' order by TABLE_NAME
+where COLUMN_NAME like '%COLUMN_NAME%'
+order by TABLE_NAME
 --------------------------------------------
 SELECT *
 FROM INFORMATION_SCHEMA.TABLES
-WHERE INFORMATION_SCHEMA.TABLES.TABLE_NAME like '%Assessment%'
+WHERE INFORMATION_SCHEMA.TABLES.TABLE_NAME like '%TABLE_NAME%'
 --------------------------------------------
 SELECT sys.schemas.name AS T2,
     t.NAME AS TableName,